technologiestiftung/qtrees-ai-data/README.md

 ## 5. Open issues and additional resources

 ### Shading Calculation
 1) Compute solar exposure maps with using `scripts/script_qgis_solar_exposure_maps.py`.
 This script needs to be run in the Python Console of QGIS.
 The necessary elevation map tiles could be downloaded from Berlin Open Data Portal.
+The script should be used in the code editor of QGIS.
+A guide on the subject can be found [here](https://docs.qgis.org/2.18/en/docs/user_manual/plugins/python_console.html)
 2) Smoothen the calculated solar exposure maps with `scripts/script_map_filtering.py`.
 This script applies a box filter to the given files.
 The default kernel size is 5.
 3) Calculate shading indices with the script `scripts/script_shading_index.py`.
 This script takes as input the solar exposure maps and tree dataset and calculates 4 seasonal shading indices for each tree in the dataset.
-4) Comparison as well as calculation of different interpolation methods between seasonal values could be done with `notebooks/shadow_index.ipynb` in order to obtain 12 monthly values for each tree.

 ### jwt_secret in db config